 Q: How can I connect with Kristy?

-Kristy loves connecting with readers and is happy to sign books at various appearances throughout the year.
+Kristy loves chatting with book-loving friends, and is happy to sign books at various appearances throughout the year.
 You can meet Kristy by attending a conference or author appearance, or by booking a speaking event in your area.

 Q: What’s up next for Kristy?

-Kristy has some new projects in the works, including THE LOST CASTLE series — a three-book historical fiction series scheduled to debut in 2018, and THE VERSE-MAPPING series, (2) verse-mapping Bible studies (DVD/video + study guide materials), also releasing in early 2018.
+Kristy’s fourth historical novel, THE ILLUSIONIST’S APPRENTICE (a Jazz Age story of vaudeville, including famous illusionist Harry Houdini) just released.
+She also has some new projects in the works, including THE LOST CASTLE series—a three-book historical fiction series scheduled to debut in February, 2018, and THE VERSE-MAPPING series, verse-mapping Bible studies (DVD/video + study guide materials), also releasing in April, 2018.

-Be sure you sign up via email to receive Kristy’s WRITING DESK Newsletter — we’ll share exclusive book news and giveaways there first!
+Be sure you sign up to receive Kristy’s WRITING DESK newsletter—we’ll share exclusive book news and happenings there first!

 Q: Where can I buy Kristy’s books?

-Kristy’s books and Bible studies are available at major retailers where books are sold.
+Kristy’s books + Bible studies are available at retailers where books are sold.
 Click on a link below to learn more:

 Q&A with Kristy: